iyadadalan/Final_Assessment/README.md

 ### <a name="input-validation"/>Input Validation - Iyad
 Description and implementation details of input validation methods.

+For input validation, extensive use of both client-side and server-side strategies was implemented across all forms.
+Each input field in forms such as signup and login uses regex patterns that enforce specific formatting rules.
+These rules ensure that the input matches expected patterns such as valid email formats, strong password requirements (including upper and lowercase letters, numbers, and minimum length), and valid full names.
+On the client-side, JavaScript regex validation is used to provide immediate feedback before form submission.
+On the server-side, PHP scripts sanitize and validate data to prevent any malicious input from being processed or stored.

 ### <a name="authentication"/>Authentication - Muhammad
 Details on the authentication mechanisms implemented.